WICG/turtledove/FLEDGE_extended_PA_reporting.md

       value: 1
     });

-  return bid;
+  return "not a valid bid";
 }
 ```
-If the bid is rejected for not reaching the k-anonymity threshold, this would result in a
-contribution being generated:
+If the bid is rejected for being an invalid bid, this would result in a contribution being generated:

 ```
-bucket: 255n // 255n + 0n (0n is the value associated with not reaching the threshold, see bidRejectReason below)
+bucket: 256n // 255n + 1n (1n is the value associated with invalid bid, see bidRejectReason below)
 value: 1
 ```